9 Tips for Staying Safe While Hunting

 How can I prevent accidents with other hunters?

-To prevent accidents, wear brightly colored, hunter orange clothing to remain visible to others.
+To prevent accidents, wear brightly colored or orange hunter clothing to remain visible to others.
 Communicate with fellow hunters using hand signals or radios, and always be aware of your surroundings.
 Avoid shooting in the direction of sounds or movements without positively identifying your target.

 What precautions should I take when using tree stands?